-This screen summarizes the FIFO type, dimensions, and any additional features selected.
-In the Additional Features section, most features display either Not Selected (if the feature is not used), or Selected (if the feature is used).
+This screen displays a summary of the selected FIFO options, including the FIFO type, FIFO dimensions, and the status of any additional features selected.
+In the Additional Features section, most features display either Not Selected (if unused), or Selected (if used).

 Note: Write depth and read depth provide the actual FIFO depths for the selected configuration.
-These depths may differ slightly from the depth selected on page 2 of the FIFO GUI.
+These depths may differ slightly from the depth selected on screen 2 of the FIFO GUI.